Hell in a Cell (2021): Background

-The event was held at the Yuengling Center in Tampa, Florida.
+Due to the COVID-19 pandemic, the 13th annual Hell in a Cell event was produced by way of a bio-secure bubble called the WWE ThunderDome, which at the time was hosted held at the Yuengling Center in Tampa, Florida.
+This was WWE's final pay-per-view and livestreaming event to be broadcast from the ThunderDome due to the company's resumption of live touring with fans in mid-July.

 Hell in a Cell was an annual professional wrestling event produced by WWE since 2009, generally held in October.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
 The concept of the event came from WWE's established Hell in a Cell match, in which competitors fought inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
 The main event match of the card was contested under the Hell in a Cell stipulation.

-During WrestleMania Backlash on May 16, 2021, the 2021 event was moved from the October slot to June, which was only the second time for the event to not be held in October; the first time was the September 2018 event.
-The 2021 event was the 13th Hell in a Cell and was held on June 20, 2021—the previously scheduled date for Money in the Bank, which was moved to July 18—and featured wrestlers from the Raw and SmackDown brand divisions.
-The event aired on pay-per-view (PPV) worldwide and was available to livestream on the WWE Network in international markets, and was the first Hell in a Cell to livestream on Peacock after the American version of the WWE Network merged under Peacock in March.
+During WrestleMania Backlash on May 16, 2021, it was announced that the 13th Hell in a Cell event would be held on June 20, 2021, marking the first time for the event to be held in June and only the second time for it to not be held in October, after the 2018 event, which was held in September.
+The event's date was planned for Money in the Bank after it had switched dates with WrestleMania Backlash, with Money in the Bank subsequently moved to July 18.
+It featured wrestlers from the Raw and SmackDown brand divisions, and in addition to airing on traditional PPV worldwide and via livestreaming on the WWE Network in international markets, this was the first Hell in a Cell to livestream on Peacock after the American version of the WWE Network merged under Peacock in April.